 Assistance in Medical Emergencies

 Most people aren’t aware that their Medicare or health insurance plan in the states might not cover them if they travel out of the country.
-Medical Expense Coverage would provide 24/7 assistance if you’re involved in an accident, fall ill, or even if a pre-existing condition flares up again under some plans.
+A Medical Expense Coverage plan would provide 24/7 assistance if you’re involved in an accident, fall ill, or even if a pre-existing condition flares up again under some plans.

 Protection for Your Trip Investment $

 Cancelling your trip can cost you a lot of money if this trip is a big investment for you or your family.
 Unexpected events such as a loss of a job, you or someone in your family gets sick of injured, and most recently but a very real thing, there happens to be a terrorist act* in the city you were planning to visit.
-It’s important to buy travel insurance early, usually within the first couple weeks of making your first deposit, to ensure your wallet doesn’t take a hit when life happens.
+It’s important to buy a cancellation insurance plan early, usually within the first couple weeks of making your first deposit, to ensure your wallet doesn’t take a hit when life happens.

 Not all cancellation policies are the same either.
 Some are very limited in what the covered reasons are for cancelling, especially the policies offered by airlines or cruise lines.
 If you’re looking for additional wiggle room and flexibility about cancelling your trip, we recommend that you purchase a policy with the option to add on “cancel for any reason” coverage.